Frequently Asked Questions

 Please note: Living on campus IS required during the Summerstart program dates.
 OSA’s will be assigned to a residence hall for those overnight stays during Summerstart when a large volume of participants are staying on campus overnight.
 Living on campus is NOT required (but available if needed) for Transitions training/program dates and Summerstart training dates.

 Can I have another summer job if I'm an OSA?

 The NSSFO office expects the OSA position to be your top priority and you are expected to fulfill your responsibilities with the OSA position first.
 During the summer, the OSA position is a significant time commitment and some days have longer work hours than others.
 The OSA job is not a “9-5” schedule, which can make it difficult to commit to set hours elsewhere.
-Some OSA’s have had additional summer employment outside being an OSA, however, most find it difficult due to the fluctuating nature of the OSA hours.
-If you have questions about seeking additional employment, be sure you communicate early on with your supervisor regarding what’s possible.
+Some OSA’s have had additional summer employment outside being an OSA, however, most find it difficult due to the fluctuating nature of the OSA schedule.
+If you have questions about seeking additional employment, be sure you communicate early on with your supervisor regarding what’s possible and realistic.

 Can I take a summer course and be an OSA?

-It is possible to take a six-week Summer Session course; however, you must consult with NSSFO prior to enrollment to ensure your coursework will not preclude you from completing job training and work assignments.
+It is possible to take a 6-week Summer Session course; however, you must consult with NSSFO prior to enrollment to ensure your coursework will not preclude you from completing job training and work assignments.
 Our priority is for full availability of staff for training and programs.
-If you are considering taking a summer course, please alert NSSFO in your application.
+If you are considering taking a 6-week summer course, please alert NSSFO in your application.
 Enrollment in a 9-week summer session course creates scheduling conflicts for the OSA position and may not be possible to accommodate.